ltoanh/ltoanh/README.md

 ## Other Common Github Profile Sections

-👩‍💻 I'm in training Fresher Web at MISA JSC

 👩‍🎓 I'm 4nd-yeard at Posts and Telecommunications Institute of Technology (PTIT Hanoi), Vietnam

 🌱 I'm currently learning **Front-end developer**